19 BEST Places to Go Snowshoeing in Banff

 Johnston Canyon

 The Johnston Canyon walk is the best thing you can do in Banff in the winter or summer for free.
-In the winter it’s truly magical and has fewer tourists (but still busy).
+In the winter, it’s truly magical, and there are fewer tourists (but it’s still one of the busier trails).

 Have you ever stood on a frozen waterfall before?
 Neither had we until the Johnston Canyon hike.
 Due to the region’s elevation and the sub-zero temperatures of winter, the waterfalls of Johnston Canyon freeze in time.
 It’s a pretty surreal experience and entirely accessible for all.